Food Allergies: When Your Body Attacks Itself

-Whether the exact mechanism by which allergies are created is one of these or some entirely other reason, one thing is clear: the body’s immune system is very powerful, and an allergic reaction can be life-threatening.
+Whether the exact mechanism by which food allergies are created is one of these or some entirely other reason, one thing is clear: the body’s immune system is very powerful, and an allergic reaction can be life-threatening.

 Unfortunately, we do not yet know how to un-teach the immune system, which has a long memory.
 In the case of vaccines, this memory means we only have to get treated as kids, but maintain the benefits of protection our whole lives.
 With food allergy, it can mean a life-long condition, and playing Russian roulette with every meal.